Welcome to today's edition of the Rush 24-7 podcast.

 That's what Anderson does.

-The truth is never gonna get away.
+The truth is never going to get in the way.

 Romney is for a rape exception.

-And she's trying to tell no, he's not.
+And she's trying to tell, no, he's not.

 He may say so, but he doesn't believe it.